kvqn/easyshell/README.md

 - #### Entrypoint

-  Entrypoint for the all the docker containers.
+  Entrypoint for all testcase images.
 See [Entrypoint](apps/entrypoint/README.md) for more information.

 ---